limyansky/personal_website/_posts/2023-03-23-A-Guessing-Game-with-GPT2.md

 ## Reflections on Humor

-I think this excerpt from _The Onion_'s [amicus brief](https://www.supremecourt.gov/DocketPDF/22/22-293/242292/20221003125252896_35295545_1-22.10.03%20-%20Novak-Parma%20-%20Onion%20Amicus%20Brief.pdf) explaining their motto _Tu stultus es_ does an excellent job explaining why I had so much fun with this project (if you only read one Amicus brief in your life, I highly suggest it be this one.)
+I think this excerpt from _The Onion_'s [amicus brief](https://www.supremecourt.gov/DocketPDF/22/22-293/242292/20221003125252896_35295545_1-22.10.03%20-%20Novak-Parma%20-%20Onion%20Amicus%20Brief.pdf) explaining their motto _Tu stultus es_ does an excellent job explaining why I had so much fun with this project (if you only read one Amicus brief in your life, I highly suggest it be this one):

 >...the phrase “you are dumb” captures
 >the very heart of parody: tricking readers into believing that they're seeing a serious rendering of some specific form—a pop song lyric, a newspaper article, a